 Since every episode features a different story, not every story is going to be as awesome as the one before.
 Occasionally, there are “duds”, but I think that’s because of the high standard set by the really great stories.

 Miracle on the L Train, a funny story that made me laugh out loud more than once, has a bit of an unresolved ending.
 This drove me crazy!
 Also, there are only two main characters in the story, so there isn’t as much depth as in some other episodes.

 A Drop in the Ocean, a thriller-like episode, also had a cliffhanger ending, but the real problem was how many male voices I had to keep track of.
 Unlike the dinner party scene from the Intimacy Challenge episode, it was difficult to understand who was talking, and which characters were which.

 I definitely consider the technical issue (not being able to identify characters) to be a bigger problem than the story itself.
 Just like a book of short stories, there’s no guarantee that I’m going to love every episode of a short fiction podcast.

 The Truth is mostly for adults, it’s mostly not safe for work, and it’s most definitely worth a listen.
 I’ve already started following it.
-I recommend that you begin with Sleep Some More, the first episode that I mentioned.
+I recommend that you begin with the episode titled Sleep Some More, the first episode that I mentioned.
 It has a little of all the best aspects of the series, and I think you’ll be hooked.

 Do you like The Truth podcast?
 What other short fiction podcasts do you listen to?
 Leave your comment below to help other readers find your favorite podcast!